eliusiei/eliusiei/README.md

 ## Hi there, I am Luca Di Cola! 👋

 I'm a passionate Data Science professional currently pursuing my Master's in Data Science at Università di Trento.
-I specialize in machine learning, predictive analytics, and big data technologies, with a keen interest in building scalable data pipelines, robust predictive models, and insightful visualizations.
+I specialize in machine learning, predictive analytics, and visualizations.
+I love to share results to stakeholders, to do presentations, and to use data to understand what is best for the both the customer and the organization.

 ---